SierraDev/TodoListApp/README.md

+# To Do List
-A To-Do List utilizing JQuery.
+A To-Do List utilizing JQuery and CSS.